Patricia Hall (novelist)

-Patricia Hall is the pseudonym used by journalist Maureen O'Connor in writing crime novels featuring reporter Laura Ackroyd and DCI Michael Thackeray.
+Patricia Hall (1940 – 22 March 2024) was the pseudonym used by journalist Maureen O'Connor in writing crime novels featuring reporter Laura Ackroyd and DCI Michael Thackeray.

 Biography

 Maureen O'Connor was born in Bradford, West Yorkshire in 1940.
 She graduated from Birmingham University and worked at the BBC, and Evening Standard.
 She then spent 16 years creating, editing and writing for the education section of The Guardian before switching to freelance journalism and fiction writing.
-She has a husband and two sons and lives in Oxford.
+She has a husband and two sons and lived in Oxford.